jasonwilliams/anki/README.md

-# anki-sync README
+# anki README

-This is the README for your extension "anki-sync".
+This is the README for your extension "anki".
 After writing up a brief description, we recommend including the following sections.

 ## Features